 How to build a sustainable continuous improvement system

-Sustainable continuous improvement requires engagement at all levels as well as a robust management system that addresses the long-term, incremental nature of culture-based change.
-Such a system requires three key structural components to effectively drive the transformation process – maturity-based transformation, functional integration, and sustainability through a three-tiered system.
+Sustainable improvement requires engagement at all levels as well as a robust management system that addresses the long-term, incremental nature of culture-based change.
+Such a system requires three key elements to effectively drive the transformation process:

 Component 1: Maturity-based transformation

 Changing an organization’s culture and engaging all employees and stakeholders to embrace changes and develop their skills and competencies to effect process improvements takes time.
 Transferring process improvement ownership from technical experts to frontline workers requires structural redesign around lateral processes.
 The workers can only then be held accountable for process improvement as they become competent in every new work element.
 Leaders, too, need to embrace their own professional development as they play a critical role in successful transformation and driving culture change.
 They need to understand the fundamental principles of continuous improvement and commit to using them to lead the organization, and they need to buy into a leadership style where they transition from “cop to coach”.

 Before embarking on these culture-based changes, organizations need to assess their baseline best practice maturity to determine where a particular site or process area is in the continuous improvement cycle.
 This prevents organizations from spending too much time trying to implement initiatives which are not appropriate at the organization’s current maturity level.
 Without a maturity-based transformation plan, perfectly good approaches often fail to meet their organizational goals.

 A maturity assessment should reveal the gaps between the baseline state and the desired end state or vision for the organization.
 It highlights priority areas and provides an implementation road map, ensuring consistency in the long-term execution plan required by culture-based change.